gangaakrishh/Bike-Service-App/README.md

 Bike Service Application

-The application provides backend APIs to streamline registration for administrators and users, along with CRUD functionalities for service management and status updates.
-Users can initiate service bookings, prompting email notifications to the administrator.
-Furthermore, upon service completion by the provider, users promptly receive email notifications with updated service statuses.
-Upon user login, a JWT token is generated containing their user ID and email, facilitating seamless booking processes by retrieving user information for further processing.
+The application provides backend APIs to streamline registration for administrators and Customers, along with CRUD functionalities for service management and status updates.
+Customers can initiate service bookings, prompting email notifications to the administrator.
+Furthermore, upon service completion by the provider, Customers promptly receive email notifications with updated service statuses.
+Upon Customer login, a JWT token is generated containing their Customer ID and email, facilitating seamless booking processes by retrieving Customer information for further processing.

 Process to run the files :